Hershey's Kisses: Paper plume

 All Kisses wrappers have a food-safe paper strip called a plume as an identification tag sticking from the top of the foil wrapper.
 When the paper plume was added to the Kisses wrapper in 1921, originally it was a flag for the "Hershey's" brand, distinguishing Hershey's Kisses from its competitors.

 Advertising

 "Christmas Bells" is a long-running commercial in which Hershey's Kisses, fashioned as a handbell choir, perform the Christmas carol "We Wish You a Merry Christmas".
 The advertisement premiered in 1989 and has run each holiday season since in the United States, representing the longest-running television commercial for the Hershey brand.
-In 2020, Hershey's introduced a new "Bells to Blossoms" version of the ad, in which one of the candies is removed from the choir and used to make cookies, but was criticized for changing a 30-year running iconic holiday tradition.
+In 2020, Hershey's introduced a new "Bells to Blossoms" version of the ad, in which one of the candies is removed from the choir and used to make cookies, but was criticized for changing a 30-year running holiday tradition.
 The company made the decision to air both the "classic" and newer versions of the holiday ad throughout the holiday season.